-The Swedish Vasa community invites you to experience a Swedish Lucia celebration on Saturday, December 8, at 4 p.m. at Church of the Saviour, 2537 Lee Road in Cleveland Heights.
-Use the southern entrance in the rear parking lot to the Great Hall.
-The program begins with a winter concert of the Vasa Voices, directed by Judith Higbee, singing traditional winter and folk songs in Swedish.
-Following the vocal concert, the Lucia procession takes place.
-Lucia and her attendants processing and singing traditional songs.
-Come to hear one of the traditional stories of Lucia, a young girl wearing candles in her hair, who brought light and food to the hungry.
-Lucia is both a tradition in Italy and Sweden.
+The Swedish Vasa community hosted a Swedish Lucia celebration on Saturday, December 8, at 4 p.m. at Church of the Saviour in Cleveland Heights.
+The program began with a winter concert of the Vasa Voices, directed by Judith Higbee, singing traditional winter and folk songs in Swedish.
+Following the vocal concert, the Lucia procession took place.

 The Scandinavian community of Cleveland, including those from Norway, Sweden, Denmark and Iceland gathered at the bust of Leif Erikson in front of Shooters in Cleveland's Flats to celebrate Leif Erikson Day.